Teaching Your Dog to Stay

 It’s okay if the dog gets after you click/yes and while you are returning to your dog.
 Just put him in a stay again.

 Try to say the stay cue only once and don’t keep your hand up.

 If the dog does not keep the stay, don’t worry, just go back to an easier level or a lower distraction.
-Its important not to say “no” or get upset with your dog.
+Its important not to say “no” or get upset with your dog during this exercise.
 We don’t want him to get anxious about the cue “stay.”
-Stress, I believe, is one of the primary reasons why a dog wont keep a stay.
+Stress is one of the primary reasons why a dog doesn’t keep a stay.
 Staying seated or lying down is so much easier when you are relaxed, right?